Johnny Science: Gay activism and later years

 Some time in the late 1990s or early 2000s, Johnny Science chose to go "stealth" - that is, to pull away from FTM activism and blend in with the cisgender gay male community.
 His friends regularly told him of the goings-on in the trans community, and he expressed sadness over feeling like he could not both participate and be accepted as a man by wider society.
 Science found a new home in gay kink communities, becoming both a member of the Gay Male S&M Activists and the Metro NY Chapter president of the National Leather Association.

 In the mid-1990s, Science founded The Jovian Gentlemen, a social club for older men and younger men who wanted to date each other.
 Many events hosted by The Jovian Gentlemen were kinky play parties.
-Science preserved hundreds of documents, videos, sound files, and other ephemera pertaining to his and other peoples' LGBT activism in both print and digital form in his home.
+Science preserved hundreds of documents, videos, sound files, and other ephemera pertaining to his and other peoples' LGBTQ activism in both print and digital form in his home.

 Johnny Science was in ill health for the last ten years of his life.
 He died of heart failure in 2007 and was given an extensive obituary in issue #114 of Transgender Tapestry.
 The ephemera he preserved were donated to New York University after he died.
 In 2019, some ephemera collected by Johnny Science was displayed at NYU's Bobst Library in an exhibition entitled "Violet Holdings: LGBTQ+ Highlights from the NYU Special Collections."